mantrajsframework/mantrad/docs/29-mantra-core-components.md

 * translatecssapi: if used, then should indicate an injection key indicating the API to be called which will manage the process of set css files added to the render request.
 Optional.

-This API should point to a function like this:
+Again, this injection should point to an API function like this:

 ```js
 async (MantraAPI, cssFiles )